JimHagan/otel-workshop/lab_1-Setting_up_environment.md

 # Lab 1: Setting up your environment

-Now that you have a local version of this repository saved on your machine after completing the [Getting Started](https://github.com/Bijesse/otel-workshop) requirements, it is time to set up your environment to run this application, called Hipster Shop.
-It consists of 9 microservices that have been instrumented with OpenTelemetry, and 1 microservice that has been instrumented with an APM agent.
+Now that you have a local version of this repository saved on your device after completing the [Getting Started](https://github.com/Bijesse/otel-workshop) requirements, it is time to set up your environment to run the Hipster Shop application.
+This app consists of 9 microservices that have been instrumented with OpenTelemetry, and 1 microservice that has been instrumented with an APM agent.

 ## Quick background information on the technologies used in this lab:
 * **OpenTelemetry** is an open standard for generating and exporting telemetry from your services to help you analyze your software's performance and behavior.
 It is a vendor-agnostic observability framework.